selkie-cryptography/sqisign-selkie/README.md

 Cornacchia, `IdealToIsogeny`) is currently variable-time on secret-derived data.
 Every variable-time code path on secret data is marked with a `TODO(ct)` comment documenting which spec algorithm line makes the input secret-derived.
-Once end-to-end signing interoperability is complete, we plan a six-phase CT hardening based on published techniques (Kouider et al., Hanyecz et al., Basso et al., Kim et al.).
+End-to-end signing interoperability with the C reference is complete; the next milestone is CT hardening for production use, drawing on published techniques (Kouider et al., Hanyecz et al., Basso et al., Kim et al.).

 Variable-time code is only acceptable on truly public data (e.g., verification).
 We use the [`subtle` crate][subtle_doc] for conditional